-Older kids could try tossing the dough or they could cut toppings while they play DJ with their tablet.
-Listening to their music is sometimes a headache, but it’s such a great way to gain insight into their world and you may have the opportunity to start a good conversation with them.
+Older kids could try tossing the dough or cutting toppings while they play DJ with their tablet.
+Listening to their music is sometimes a headache, but it’s such a great way to gain insight into their world and you may have the opportunity to start an in-depth conversation (gasp).

-By asking your preteen or teenager to DJ, you’re showing interest in them.
-This ownership might be exactly what they need to stick around for more than just munchies.
+By asking your pre-teen or teenager to DJ, you’re showing interest in them.
+This ownership might be exactly what they need to stick around all night for more than just munchies.

 Here’s a simple pizza recipe you can all tackle together!

 - Put a pizza stone in the oven then preheat it to 425 degrees Fahrenheit.
 In a mixing bowl, pour 1 cup of hot tap water, 1 packet of yeast and 1 Tbsp. honey.
 Let this sit for about five minutes.